 - WCU and th WCU Foundation are committed to supporting WCU students and ROTC cadets.
 More than $130,000 has been awarded over the past five years.

 - Visit Financial Aid Scholarships to Search & Apply for WCU Scholarships.

 - Student Veterans using Chapter 33/Post 9-11 benefits: Thinking of dropping a class or withdrawing?
 Read this first!

 - WCU provides Priority Registration to all eligible student Veterans.

 - You can find job opportunities and resume assistance resources in our Career section!

-- This year's Combat and Non Combat Trauma Awareness Training is available.
+- Combat and Non Combat Trauma Awareness Training.
 Hear a unique opportunity on ways to heal from post-traumatic stress from guest speaker Ralph Galati, decorated Air Force Veteran and former Vietnam prisoner of war, and panel experts.